 - As a class discuss if students have retweeted a tweet or re-posted an article and if so, why.

-- Display and explain slide 3 of the visualiser.
+- Display and explain slides 2 and 3 of the visualiser.

 - Use a grouping strategy to organise students into groups of 4.

 Note: you might find the placemat strategy useful for promoting group discussion and consensus.

 - Students write and evidence-based paragraph or 2 explaining how the media shapes identity and influences attitudes to diversity.